 - "Don't You Wanna Stay".

-- Product Placement: Blatant ones for Nokia and BMW in the "People Like Us" video.
+- Blatant ones for Nokia and BMW in the "People Like Us" video.

-- Rerelease the Song: "Because of You" was re-released to country as a duet with Reba McEntire.
+- Rearrange the Song: "Because of You" was re-released to country as a duet with Reba McEntire.
 "Mr. Know It All" also got a remixed country release in 2012.